daftspunk/pond/README.md

 * File and folder permission modes are not presented in the installer Advanced Options, because Pond is a local installation manager.
 Files and folders are created with 777 mode, making its possible for user to edit and remove files if needed.
 * The back-end URL is always /backend.

+## Code security

+The only risk we have is that somebody uses Pond to deploy projects without being charged, bypassing billing on our server.
+We will address this with protecting the source code and securing the communication channel between our server and Pond.
+In the production JavaScript code will be compiled to native code.
+PHP code will be compiled to Phar.
+Although these methods don't provide 100% protection, we are protected from simple and obvious ways to bypass the billing system.

+All other possible risks are outside of our responsibility.
+Users will manage their SSH keys and custom deployment scripts on their own risk.

 ## UX notes